Mega budget session awaits New York's Assembly

-ALBANY, New York, March 27 It took New York's state Senate two days and a marathon seven-hour "vampire" session that ended two hours before dawn on Wednesday to pass the state's $135 billion budget.
+ALBANY, New York It took New York's state Senate two days and a marathon seven-hour "vampire" session that ended two hours before dawn on Wednesday to pass the state's $135 billion budget.
 Now the Assembly wants to do the same amount of work in a day as it aims to produce New York's third on-time budget in a row.

 Starting the state's 2013-2014 fiscal year without a functioning budget on April 1 is not going to bring the trains to a grinding halt but getting it in on time is an important goal for lawmakers who are eager to show that years of dysfunction in the state capital Albany are a thing of the past.